 Online Admissions Application Deadlines and Academic Calendar Career Advancement Online Career Services The College of Graduate Health Studies has a dedicated Career Services counselor to help students and alumni meet career needs and connect them to appropriate career opportunities.
 The Career Services Office offers counseling and critiquing of resumes, CVs and cover letters, as well as opportunities for mock interviews and workshops.

-Login to access our services Note: Career services are available to CGHS students and alumni.
+Note: Career services are available to CGHS students and alumni.
 Login requires ATSU username and password.
 Contact the ITS Help Desk at helpdesk@atsu.edu or 660.626.2200 if you need assistance.
-Online Faculty